 This may sound counter-intuitive, but if you back yourself into a save cave, it can be hard to see daylight at the end (and you might just give up altogether).
-So my number one saving tip is to occasionally treat yourself – draw up a chart with your savings goal at one end and regular little milestones along the way and when you meet them go ahead and treat yo’self.
+So my number one saving tip is to occasionally reward yourself – draw up a chart with your savings goal at one end and regular little milestones along the way and when you meet them go ahead and reward yourself.
 Whether it’s a great gelato cone, a meal out with mates or a fantastic new book, have a (little!) splurge and be proud as you watch that back balance continue to tick on upwards.

 (Lead image: lee Hans / Unsplash)